digital-product-jam-2023/.github/profile/README.md

 ##### 🏠 Home

 Teams should work together to lock down their product scope, via product ideation decks and technical documents.

+Developers on each team get the basic skeleton of their project setup.

-They should be able to come to the next class and be ready to start implementation work.
+Teams should be able to come to the next class and be ready to start implementation work.

 #### Week 9 - Holiday